DSP1994/Martial-Art-Page/README.md

 * With the customer now reassured as to where they are, the header and footer of the Website are clearly visible and are a constant anchor, remaining the same, throughout all the Web pages.
 This allows the customer to navigate the site quickly and effeciently.

+* To allow the customer some feedback, when a social media link is clicked, or hovered over, it will turn a different colour, indicating to the user what is happening.

   ![Nav-Bar](readme-content/images/nav-bar.png)

 > In order to put the customer at ease that they would be attending the correct club for them, an *'about us'* section was essential.